KitGM/AeraHouseRules/README.md

 ## Spell Changes

 * <b>Barkskin</b>: No longer requires concentration.
+* <b>Goodberry</b>: Now has a duration of 1 minute.
+The effects of the spell are only applied after the duration has expired.
 * <b>Mage Armor</b>: Calculation Changed to: 10 + Spellcasting Modifier + Dexterity Modifier
 * <b>Mordenkainen's Sword</b>: Now has extra attacks based on the spell slot level used to cast it.
 Two attacks with a 7th level slot, three attack with an 8th level slot, four attacks with a 9th level slot.
 You must now use an action to move the sword and attack instead of a bonus action.
 * <b>Shield</b>: Upcasting Shield to higher spell slot thresholds increases the bonus AC you get.
 At 3rd level: +6 AC, 5th level: +7 AC, 7th level: +8 AC, 9th level: +10 AC